PLASTICS INDUSTRY CLEANROOMS

 All of these manufacturing processes require careful control to make sure the plastic is heated, cooled, and molded correctly without defects or contamination that could cause it to fail.
 Changes in temperature, humidity, pressure, static, or other factors could have serious consequences in plastics manufacturing — especially if the plastic products have sensitive or complex purposes.
 Fortunately, the controlled environment of a cleanroom can limit the ability of these forces to affect manufacturing processes.

 Cleanrooms can provide control over humidity, particles, contamination, pressure, and temperature to ensure consistency and cleanliness in your products and testing.
 In plastics manufacturing, cleanrooms are regulated by classification standards that set the allowed number of particles at different sizes, and also govern necessary air changes to make sure the space stays clean.

 plastics industry Cleanroom Classifications

-Plastics industry cleanrooms are regulated by the International Standards Organization, or ISO.
-The ISO developed a set of classifications that designate the allowed contaminants in a cleanroom environment, filtered by particle size and number.
+Plastics industry cleanrooms are regulated by cleanroom classifications set by the International Standards Organization, or ISO.
+The ISO classifications designate the allowed contaminants in a cleanroom environment, filtered by particle size and number.